 ● Defining how to work with other agencies – including fire services, social services, ambulance services and residents’ associations – might be a local matter.

 ● Where the police are unable to provide protection, supplementary forces such as private security guards or vigilantes might emerge to fill the gaps.
 If these have no legal status, they would be classified in this book as Self-Protection.

 The above subsidiarity of service delivery reflects a parallel subsidiarity of ‘customers’ for policing, who are seeking protection:

-This example, of the subsidiarity of just one of the powers in the Legal Dimension, shows how many power relationships have to be defined, or at least understood.
+This illustration of subsidiarity, in just one of the powers in the Legal Dimension, shows how many power relationships must be defined, or at least understood.
 It also hints at the scope for variability in the application of governance.